HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_auto_locate_new_content.png)

 4. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
-5. When done, select **Save** to save your settings and create your new content template, or **Save and Close** which will create your new content template with the saved settings and will redirect you to the new content template's location in the Content Composer dashboard.
+5. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

 ## Content authoring actions in Search Results view